chanmix51/Pomm/documentation/documentation.rst

 Entities do not know anything about the structure of the tables, views etc. They are just flexible typed containers for data.
 They use PHP magic methods to simulate getters and setters on data they own (see `Living with entities`_ below).
 This is very powerful because entities can be accessed like arrays and still benefits from method overloads.

-..

-    Note that entities do not know anything about their primary key either.
+.. note:: Entities do not know anything about their primary key either.

 Living with entities
 ====================